albumeers/pagegen-tutorial/README.md

 In this tutorial we will add to the current file and add another page that contains a set of four stamps and a souvenir sheet.

 To begin switch back to the text editor

 1. Add a new page similiar to what you did previously directly after the &lt;/page&gt; tag pair on a new line.
 Set the name to "Japan"
 2. Write the closing page tag &lt;/page&gt; on a new line and add a blank line between them.

-*HINT*
+<b>HINT</b>

-_This is a good practice.
+<i>This is a good practice.
 Create your start and ending tags first then fill in the content.
 Also try and use TABs to indent your document at each level of the structure.
-It makes it easier to read._
+It makes it easier to read.</i>

 Now we are going to create a set of stamps.
 The &lt;set&gt; are the children (one of) a &lt;page&gt; element.
 Sets have a series of optional attributes and children elements that we will define in this step.